Who submits my claim to my insurance company?

 Our billing office, Physician Administrative Services (PAS) files and manages all of our claims.
 Questions specific to billing should be directed to their office at 214-373-3183.
 Dialing extension 114 will get you to our designated account manager.
 All correspondence from your insurance company regarding payments goes directly to PAS.

 How is my claim submitted to my insurance company?

 PAS submits your claim either electronically or by mail to your insurance company.
 Once your insurance company receives and processes the claim, they should send you and PAS an Explanation of Benefits (EOB).
 The EOB explains what was paid, denied, applied toward a deductible or due from the patient.
 However, an EOB is not a bill; it is merely a report of payment amounts.

 Can I use my Medicare at Urgent and Family Care?

 We are non-participating with Medicare.
 Your visit must be paid in full at the time of service and we will charge you according to the Medicare fees.
 As a courtesy to you, we will file the claim to Medicare.
 Once Medicare processes the claim they will reimburse you for the office visit only (as long as your deductible has been met).
 Any labs, x-rays, procedures, or injections might not be reimbursed by Medicare.
 This will not be known until the claim has been filed.

 I received my EOB and it says I was overpaid at my office visit.

 If your EOB states that you overpaid at your office visit, you are due a reimbursement.
 Reimbursements are processed and mailed out once a month by PAS.

 I paid my copay in the office.
-Why am I receiving a bill for the
+Why am I receiving a bill for the visit?

 In most cases, this means that your insurance company processed your claim towards your deductible.
 This should be reflected on your EOB.